 And so, I’ve realised the only sane thing to do is to forgo the race and let my body heal up a bit.
 It’s a very frustrating realisation for me, too.
 In part because I’ve already paid the registration fee.
 And because I know it will impact my ability to meet my 2016 running goals.
 But mostly because my ego doesn’t like not doing things that I’ve said I would do.

 Things have been absolutely crazy these past few weeks though, and I know that May and June will be extremely busy and crazy, too.
 So I’ve decided that I need to think about the long-term.
-And in the long-term, it’s better for me to ease myself back into running over the next several weeks… and training for a half marathon isn’t the way to do that.
+And in the long-term, I should ease myself back into running over the next several weeks and training for a half marathon isn’t the way to do that.

 I am still hoping that I’ll be good to run a couple of halfs in the autumn.
 And I am still holding out hope that I might be able to meet my time goals.
 But I have a bigger goal to stay healthy and alive, so if a sub-two half has to be sacrificed to ensure I’m healthy and alive, so be it!